sparksammy/GEMS/README.md

 Oh and a quick warning: *Test.sh / Qemu's PC SPEAKER is VERY LOUD.
 You will want to turn down your volume.*

 # Other files
+COC.md is the Code of Conduct. *Read before contributing.*

 BUGS.md is for listing all the different bugs and their origins/source and status.